dfour001/vdot-gis-cookbook/README.md

 - [Load LRS into GeoPandas](https://github.com/dfour001/vdot-lrs-cookbook/blob/main/Python/GeoPandas/lrs_in_geopandas.py) - How do I bring the LRS and m-values into a GeoPandas script?
 - [Selecting routes within a distance of a point](https://github.com/dfour001/vdot-lrs-cookbook/blob/main/Python/GeoPandas/select_nearby_routes.py) - How do find the rte_nm values in the lrs within a specific distance of a point?

+### Misc Python
+- [Setting up logging](https://github.com/dfour001/vdot-lrs-cookbook/blob/main/Python/misc/logging_setup.py) - How do I use the logging module to write to a log file?

 ## Online Courses
 This section isn't specific to VDOT, but lists free online courses that are relevant to a GIS analyst at VDOT